epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-11-docker-slackware-slackbuild.markdown

 ### Package Management

-Slackware does really have a sophisticated package management, but there are special tools to manage your packages.
+Slackware does not really have a sophisticated official package management, but there are special unoffical tools to manage your packages such as <code>slapt-get</code>.

 slackpkg